Top 10 tower crane companies 2020

 Last year’s number six, Wolffkran has dropped one place to number seven with an IC Tower Index of 214,622.
 The Switzerland-based company, which has a worldwide fleet of 763 towers stationed across 21 depots, has had a busy year.
 In 2020 the company worked on the Wates Residential’s Gascoigne Road project in the UK, fitted its UK division’s entire crane rental fleet with air-conditioned operator cabins and began relocating its Wolffkran Schweiz division to new headquarters in Elsau.

 6. Morrow Equipment

-Based in Oregon, USA, Morrow Equipment down the ranking from fifth place in 2019 to sixth position in 2020.
-Over the past year the company has increased its fleet of tower cranes to 332 and now has an Index of 243,386 tonne-metres - up over 4,000 points on its 2019 Index of 201,581.
-Morrow, which was acquired by Liebherr’s tower crane division in the USA in 2018, has also seen significant changes in its management over the last 12 months.
-In January the company mourned the death its president and CEO, Christian Chalupny, and in June it announced the appointment of both a new COO and CFO.
+Based in Oregon, USA, Morrow Equipment went up the ranking from seventh place in 2019 to sixth position in 2020.
+Over the past year the company has increased its fleet of tower cranes to 571 and has an Index of 243,386 tonne-metres - up more than 40,000 points on its 2019 Index of 201,581.
+Morrow has also seen significant changes in its management over the last 12 months.
+In January the company mourned the death of its president and CEO, Christian Chalupny and, in June, it announced the appointment of both a new COO and CFO.

 5. Tat Hong Equipment Services

 An IC Tower Index of 251,732 sees the China-based tower crane division of Tat Hong retain fifth position on this year’s ranking.
 Operating across the Asia-Pacific region with a fleet of 1,081 tower cranes, the company boasts the Matagarup Bridge in Australia, The National Centre for Exhibition and Convention in Shanghai and China’s Hong Kong – Zhuhai – Macau Bridge among its projects.